perceptimagery/sprie-widget-docs/content/docs/Embed/index.md

 You can also customise how the preview looks by providing customisation options in `data-model-options` attribute.

-Currently, only transparent background is supported, but we will be adding more options in future.
+Currently, only transparent background and autostart is supported, but we will be adding more options in future.
 ```HTML
 <div
     class="sprie-embed-element"